MailCOPA Multi User Email Software - Encrypting Messages

 The signing of messages to confirm the identity of the sender.

-Any attachments sent with a message will also be encrypted.
+S/MIME has the advantage that any attachments sent with a message will also be encrypted.

-Obtaining and installing your own Certificate
+Obtaining and installing your own S/MIME Certificate

 Organisations that charge a fee will usually take steps to confirm your identity, so the certificate will show exactly who you are.